 “Take a look at how beautiful it is,” she tells her kids, ages 10, 8, and 5.
 “Do you understand how lucky you are?”

 Surrounded by state forest, with a population of just 3,200, Wellsboro, Pennsylvania, may seem small and remote to some.
 But after growing up in a nearby coal town of a just a few hundred, Largey, 39, says this upstate county seat feels downright cosmopolitan.

 Sports programs, school activities, music festivals, parades, and kid-friendly plays help create “real human connections—not the kind you make on Instagram and Facebook,” this special-education teacher still marvels after 12 years living here.
 “People welcome you.
 They invite you.
 They would do anything for you."

-About 6 in 10 American adults say they feel attached to the community where they live, according to a survey by the Pew Research Center, while about 4 in 10 say they don’t feel a deep kind of connection.
+About 6 in 10 American adults say they feel at least somewhat attached to the community where they live, according to a survey by the Pew Research Center, while about 4 in 10 say they don’t feel a deep kind of connection.

 Carmen Hooper, 24, counts herself among the latter.
 After a year in Eugene, Oregon, “I’m still struggling with myself to fit in,” she says.

 She relocated to Eugene from Portland to take a data entry job at a plywood manufacturing firm.
 “I love my job and my employers,” says Hooper, and she sees opportunities with it for a long career.

 But after growing up in a “very conservative” coastal town where her father was a commercial fisherman, she finds Eugene “very liberal, very progressive, and that [outlook] surrounds everything.”
 A self-described moderate, “I feel I don’t quite fit into the local demographic,” she says.
 Apart from a few friends, and a roommate with whom she shares a duplex in a quiet part of town, “I kind of keep to myself."